 Shem is a singer-songwriter, guitarist and harmonica player, who has been working under his own name, Shem Sharples, since 2013.
 He had loads of songs from past projects, and started to revisit some of them, as well as constantly writing new ones, taking them out to open mics around Chester and Leeds, relentlessly tightening and honing his craft and live performances.

-In late 2013, he teamed up with Thor Brown, who fills out the sound with energetic and inspired bass playing.
+In late 2013, he teamed up with Thor Brown, who fills out the sound with lively and inspired bass playing.
 The two of them have been working tirelessly on crafting arrangements to Shem’s ever-increasing song list.
 So far, they have a repertoire of over forty songs to choose from.

-Back in 1984, Shem formed Rev Rev, a diy garage-psych band, releasing cassette albums and doing the odd gigs in Chester, Leeds and Liverpool.
+Back in 1984, Shem formed Rev Rev, a diy garage-psych band, releasing cassette albums and doing odd gigs in Chester, Leeds and Liverpool.
 In 1995, they released a vinyl LP, called Spontaneous Combustion Engine, which became a hit with John Peel on BBC Radio 1.
 Rev Rev played their final gig in 2014.